aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pps-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to CSV via C++ or Online App" h2="PPS  to CSV File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPS to CSV</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+The PPS file format is used to store presentations in a single file, which can be easily shared with other users.
+On the other hand, CSV (Comma Separated Values) is a plain text file format used for storing tabular data, such as a spreadsheet or database.
+CSV files are widely used for data exchange between different applications.
+Therefore, it is necessary to convert PPS files to CSV format for further processing.

+<h2>How Aspose.Total helps for PPS to CSV Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides a comprehensive set of tools for developers to work with various file formats.
+It includes APIs for working with Microsoft Office documents, PDFs, images, and other file formats.
+With Aspose.Total for C++, you can easily convert PPS files to CSV format within C++ applications in two simple steps.

+Firstly, you can use Aspose.Slides for C++ to export PPS to HTML.
+Aspose.Slides for C++ is a powerful API that enables developers to create, read, write, and modify PowerPoint presentations from within their C++ applications.
+It supports a wide range of features, such as creating, editing, and converting presentations, adding text, shapes, and images, and more.

+After that, you can use Aspose.Cells for C++ to convert HTML to CSV.
+Aspose.Cells for C++ is a powerful Spreadsheet Programming API that enables developers to create, read, write, and modify Excel spreadsheets from within their C++ applications.
+It supports a wide range of features, such as creating, editing, and converting spreadsheets, adding formulas, formatting cells, and more.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPS file to CSV within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPS to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to CSV.
+By using Aspose.Total for C++, you can easily convert PPS files to CSV format within C++ applications in two simple steps.
+It is a comprehensive suite of APIs that provides a wide range of features for working with various file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}